12 Easy Genera: An Introduction to Field Identification of Mushrooms

 In the Garden Hall at the Toronto Botanical Gardens.

 Doors open at 7:00 pm; the presentation begins at 7:30 pm

 The studios will be open at 7:00 pm for members who wish to bring in mushrooms for identification.
 This will be followed by a 2-hour PowerPoint presentation beginning at 7:30pm, focusing on common genera of gilled mushrooms, boletes and other fungi which can be identified fairly easily in the field.
 There will be a short break for refreshments.

-The course is available to MST members only (and their family members living at the same address) and will be limited to 85 participants.
+The course is available to MST members only (and their family members living at the same address) and will be limited to 80 participants.

-Please register by April 30th, 2019.
+Please register by March 30th, 2020.
 The cost of the course is $10 per person and pre-registration is required.
 Registration will be checked at the door.